 Mission Statement: The Goose Hollow PLANNING Committee deals with questions of planning and development.
-It meets the second Thursday of every month at 7 PM in room 210 of the First United Methodist Church at SW 18th and Jefferson.
+It meets the first Tuesday of every month at 7 PM in room 210 of the First United Methodist Church at SW 18th and Jefferson.

 - MAC Club Apartments (Block 7): The MAC has signed a binding agreement with Mill Creek Development for a 265 residential apartment unit, 391 parking stall development (picture)

 - July 10, 2014: recommendation of the Hearings Officer to approve the zone change; the decision now goes to City Counsel for final approval.

 - May 21, 2014: city hearing to rule on zone change application (Rm.
 2500a of the Portland Building 1900 SW 4th Ave.)

 - April 29: Special meeting of the GHFL Board to accept/reject zone change at Collins Hall 6:30pm at Methodist Church.
 In a split vote, the GHFL Board voted against the following motions: (1) opposing the zone change from RH to CX; and (2) supporting the zone change as presented in the application. (agenda) (public comment) (subcommittee report) (MAC-Mill Creek Presentation) (transcript)

 - April 23: Final Block 7 Committee meeting at 7-9pm (Methodist Church). (meeting notes)

 - March 27: Planning Bureau finds application to be complete.